Slash Your AI Costs With a Token Audit

-Your system prompt gets sent as input tokens on every single API call.
-It doesn’t get “remembered” between calls โ it’s re-transmitted every time.
+Your system prompt gets re-sent as input tokens on every API call.
+It’s not “remembered” between calls.

 - 2M extra input tokens/day